 Selecting the Right Cuts

-When choosing white meat, it's important to consider the cut and its nutritional profile.
+When choosing white meat, make sure to consider the cut and its nutritional profile.
 For poultry, skinless chicken breast is one of the leanest options, while chicken thighs and wings tend to be higher in fat.
-With fish, leaner options include cod, haddock, and tilapia, while fattier fish like salmon and tuna are rich in omega-3 fatty acids.
+With fish, leaner options include cod, haddock, and tilapia, while fattier fish like salmon and tuna are rich in omega-3 fatty acids That's the part that actually makes a difference..

 Reading nutrition labels can help you make informed choices about the fat, calorie, and sodium content of different cuts of white meat.
 Opt for cuts that are lower in saturated fat and sodium to maximize the health benefits.